bioc/geneXtendeR/README.md

 BiocManager::install("geneXtendeR")
 ```

-After installation, you should always update to the latest available version of `geneXtendeR` by typing `biocLite()`:
+After installation, you should always update to the latest available version of `geneXtendeR` by typing `BiocManager::install()`:

 ```R
 ## try http:// if https:// URLs are not supported